-The NRMA Lake Somerset Holiday Park is the perfect place if you’re looking for a Lake Somerset dam camping ground.
-At the Lake Somerset Caravan Park, you can spend your days as busy or relaxing as you like, whether you want to sit back and enjoy the water views, zoom around on your jet ski or throw in a line.
-The NRMA Lake Somerset camping ground also plenty of options when it comes to where to stay including powered and powered sites, as well as some gorgeous waterfront cabins.
+The NRMA Lake Somerset Holiday Park is the perfect place if you’re looking for a camping ground at Lake Somerset Dam.
+At the Lake Somerset Caravan Park, you can spend your days as busy or relaxing as you like, whether you want to sit back and enjoy the water views, zoom around on your jet ski, or throw in a line.
+The NRMA Lake Somerset camping ground also has plenty of options when it comes to where to stay, including powered and unpowered sites, as well as some gorgeous waterfront cabins.

-While reading the below review, I recommend opening up this park map so you can see exactly where everything is.
+While reading the review below, I recommend opening up this park map so you can see exactly where everything is.

 This post may contain compensated links.
 Please refer to my disclaimer here for more information.